redeyedvireo/PyFileCopier/Documentation.md

 Parameters that can be specified in this section are:

 - `destinationDirectory` - The destination directory for the entire copy operation.
 Individual copy groups can override this.
+- `dateRoot` - Indicates whether to create a subdirectory under the root directory indicating the date at which the copy was made.
+Defaults to false.

 ### Example `file-copier.ini` file: